 * Seven nights comfortable accommodation at The Mountview Hotel, VisitScotland rated 3 Star.
 All rooms are en-suite, with TV and hospitality tray.
 There is no single supplement, and guests are never expected to share.
 Single guests might be upgraded to double room accommodation at no extra charge.

 * Full Scottish breakfast, a substantial packed lunch, and a delicious dinner.

 * All transport by comfortable minibus during six full days' birding.
 All access and ferry fees.

 * Saturday courtesy pick-up and return service to Aviemore.

-*A checklist specifically prepared for your holiday to record your sightings and notes.
+* An extremely detailed natural history checklist specifically prepared for your holiday to record your sightings and notes.